juri-sinitson/angular-monorepo/README.md

    a library, which is used and not used any more and then used again, you have to consider to take something less then 100).
    You definitely need to cover all the cases in the new implementations.
-An edge case which is not covered by a test, but is reachable by the code as a very, very, very bad practice...
+An edge case which is not covered by a test, but is reachable by the code is a very, very, very bad practice...

 2. **[Interaction tests](https://storybook.js.org/docs/writing-tests/interaction-testing) in the catalogue (e.g. [Storybook](https://storybook.js.org/))**: